duckyuck/minoro/README.md

 ## Extensibility

-You can extend Minoro to work with any other data type.
-This is done by implementing protocols in the [minoro.protocols](src/minoro/protocols.clj) namespace.
+You can extend Minoro to work with any data type.
+This is accomplished by implementing protocols in the [minoro.protocols](src/minoro/protocols.clj) namespace.
 Have a look at the [minoro.impl](src/minoro/impl.clj) namespace for examples on how Minoro implements these protocols for the basic Clojure data types.